 Maiden Erlegh School

 Many of our ex students have attended Maiden Erlegh's 6th form.
-Last year, we were lucky to have 2 of our ex-students tutoring our Year 11s on a voluntary basis.
+We have been lucky to have ex-students tutoring our Year 11s on a voluntary basis.

 We have a long standing relationship with Kendrick, and many of our ex students have attended their 6th form.
-Last year, four of our ex-students from Kendrick tutored our Year 11 students on a voluntary basis.
+Recently our ex-students from Kendrick have tutored Year 11 students on a voluntary basis.